Bob Coolbaugh

-Irwin Robert Coolbaugh (July 5, 1939 – June 1985) was an American football wide receiver in the American Football League (AFL) for the Oakland Raiders.
-He played college football at the University of Richmond and was drafted in the fifteenth round of the 1961 AFL Draft.
-Coolbaugh was also drafted in the 12th round of the 1961 NFL Draft by the Washington Redskins.
+Irwin Robert Coolbaugh (July 5, 1939 – June 23, 1985) was an American professional football wide receiver in the American Football League (AFL) for the Oakland Raiders.
+He played college football at the University of Richmond and was drafted in the fifteenth round of the 1961 AFL draft.
+Coolbaugh was also drafted in the 12th round of the 1961 NFL draft by the Washington Redskins.